nodebotsau/scientist-kit/README.md

-# NodeBots Day 2015 Scientist Kit
+# NodeBots Day 2016 Scientist Kit

-You have a special nodebots kit which has been custom dessigned specifically for NodeBots day in order for you to get the most out of the day and build interesting things.
+You have a special nodebots kit which has been custom designed specifically for NodeBots day in order for you to get the most out of the day and build interesting things.